wachaon/wes/docs/README.en.md

 console.log(`${content} %O`, buff)
 ```

 ## `__dirname` and `__filename`

-`__filename` contains the path of the currently running module file. `__dirname` contains the directory of `__filename` .
+`__filename` stores the path of the currently executing module file. `__dirname` contains the directory of `__filename` .

 ```javascript
 console.log('dirname: %O\nfilename: %O', __dirname, __filename)
 ```

 # Built-in module

 *wes* has *built-in modules* to simplify and standardize basic processing.

 ## *ansi*

-`ansi` is an *ANSI escape code* that allows you to change the color and effect of standard output.
-Colors and effects may vary depending on the type and settings of the console application used.
+`ansi` is *ANSI escape code* that can change standard output colors and effects.
+Colors and effects may differ depending on the type and settings of the console application used.

 ```javascript
 const { redBright, yellow } = require('ansi')